Schools and Libraries Save 10% on Little Free Libraries

 Special Pricing for Schools and Libraries

-- Schools and libraries enjoy a 10 percent discount on all Libraries and Library kits when they order a quantity of six or more.
+- Schools and libraries always enjoy a 10 percent discount on all Libraries and Library kits when they order a quantity of six or more.
 (If a current promotion offers lower pricing, the lower pricing will prevail.)

 - Discount applies to all Libraries and Library kits in our online catalog.